apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 as parts of a multipart PUT once the threshold set in the configuration parameter `fs.s3a.multipart.size` (default: 100MB).

-The S3Guard work, HADOOP-13345, adds a consistent view of the filesystem to all processes using the shared DynamoDB table as the authoritative store of metadata.
+[S3Guard](./s3guard.html) adds an option of consistent view of the filesystem to all processes using the shared DynamoDB table as the authoritative store of metadata.
 Some S3-compatible object stores are fully consistent; the proposed algorithm is designed to work with such object stores without the